the-idc/home/content/newsletters/the-problem-with-job-creators.md

 The research suggests that increased cooperative ownership would strengthen the Canadian economy against unexpected events, such as the current pandemic, going forward.

-Not only should we not worry about job creators leaving Canada, but we should actively strive to get rid of job creators as a role in our society.
+Not only should we not worry about job creators leaving Canada, but we should actively strive to get rid of 'job creators' as a role in our society.
 People doing the work are in the best position to make decisions about how that work should be performed, and they deserve to be the primary beneficiaries of their work.